Thomas Colletti, DHSc, PA-C

 - Hypovitaminosis D is linked to many health issues.
 In patients undergoing elective hip or knee replacement surgery, hypovitaminosis D appears to be linked with prosthetic joint infections.

 Spinney E. Vitamin D as a Preoperative Clinical Predictor for Prosthetic Joint Infection.
-Lynchburg Journal of Medical Science.
+University of Lynchburg DMSc Doctoral Project Assignment Repository.
 2020; 2(1).

 Available when accessing via a campus IP address or logged in with a University of Lynchburg email address.